PTz0uAH/termuxified/packages/freepascal/fpc-3.2.2.arm-termux.deb/README.md

 Support: no

-Usage-at-own-risk: FPC v3.2.2 is fully functional, full source included!
+Usage-at-own-risk: FPC v3.2.2 is fully functional, full source available as seperate "fpcsrc" package!

 "Have tons of fun coding with FreePascal"